taocpp/PEGTL/doc/Rule-Reference.md

 ###### `invert< R >`

-* Takes any rule implemented with `internal::terminal` as template parameter.
+* Takes any rule whose `rule_t` is `internal::one`, `internal::ione`, `internal::range`, `internal::ranges`, or one of their inverted forms.
+* This includes the ASCII rules and the corresponding Unicode `one`, `range`, and `ranges` rules when their meta data maps to these internal rules.
+* Rules whose meta data maps to another implementation, e.g. a single non-ASCII `utf8::one< C >` that maps to `internal::ascii_string< U... >`, are not supported.
-* Results in a type alias identical to `R` but with toggled `match_mode`.
+* Results in a rule with normal matching changed to inverted matching, or vice versa.

 ###### `nested< R, P >`